ignitionapp/ignition-fe-coding-test/README.md

 ### Button Grid

 Render a 3 x 3 grid of 9 buttons.
 When component renders, it should select one button at random and make it red, the rest of the buttons should be green.
 When red button is clicked it should cause another button to turn red at random.
 When an green button is clicked, it should become red.
+There should only be one red button in the grid at a time.

 ### Fix an error in component

-You have a componenent called `FixMe` which uses another component called `BumpValue`.
+You have a componenent called `DataGrid` which uses another component called `Detail`.
-`BumpValue` is supposed to show you the value and show a `Value + 1` button which, when clicked will increment the value.
+`Detail` is supposed to show you the value and show a `Value + 1` button which, when clicked will increment the value.

 Component is fixed when:

-- spinner doesn't show, and
-- clicking the button increments value, and
+- You can select a category by clicking on it
-- current value calculation is shown as a correct correct
+- Selected category detail is shown in the table
+- All calculations are correct

 NOTE:

 - Keep both components
-- Do not change the signature of components.
-Value and callback props should stay as they are.

 ## Submitting your result